rs/rest-layer/README.md

 | `Delete`  | DELETE      | Item       | Delete the item by its ID.
 | `Clear`   | DELETE      | Collection | Delete all items from the collection matching the context and/or filters.

+Note on GraphQL support and modes: current implementation of GraphQL doesn't suport mutation.
+Thus only resources with `Read` and `List` modes will be exposed with GraphQL.
+Support for other modes will be added in the future.

 ### Hooks

 Hooks are piece of code you can attach before or after an operation is performed on a resource.
 A hook is a Go type implementing one of the event handler interface below, and attached to a resource via the [Resource.Use](https://godoc.org/github.com/rs/rest-layer/resource#Resource.Use) method.